kasliwalr/robotics/Courses/AIForRobotics/Notes.md

 2. need to approximate: computing exact posterior for continuous space is computationally intractable.
 Sometimes, one is fortunate in that the uncertainty can be approximated tightly with a compact parametric model (e.g., Gaussians).
 In other cases, such approximations are too crude to be of use, and more complicated representations must be employed.

+## Recursive Estimation
+At the core of probabilistic robotics is the idea of estimating state from sensor data.
+In simpler terms, **state estimation** addresses the problem of estimating quantities from sensor data that are not directly observable, but that can be inferred.
+Probabilistic state estimation algorithms compute belief distributions over possible world states.

+We will learn the basic vocabulary for state estimation and mathematical tools for doing state estimation from sensor data.
+Briefly, we learn probabilistic concepts employed in state estimation, then we cover formal model of robot-environment interaction and associated key terminology.
+Thirdly, we use Bayes' filter.
+Finally, we consider representational and computational issues that arise when implementing Bayes filters.

+### Basics Concepts of Probability
+In probabilisitc robotics, location of robot, sensor measurements, controls are treated as *random variables*.
+Probabilistic inference is the process of calculating the distributions that govern the random variables that are themselves derived from other random variables and observed data.

+We will use *p(x)* to denote *p(X=x)*.

 ## Localization